telco-vision/ocs-api/doc/v1/API.md

 ## 3.12 modifyPPTThrottling

 ### Description
-This request can be used to create a prepaid package template.
+This request can be used to modify a prepaid package template.
 Please refer to OCS User guide ( available from OCS UI) for a full description of the recurring and throttling features.